Extra virgin olive oil is a fundamental part of the Mediterranean diet:

 - Extra virgin olive oil is produced from olives by means of strictly mechanical processes.

 - The conditions in which the olives are processed to produce an ‘extra virgin’ product must be maintained constant to ensure that the ‘free acidity in the form of oleic acid does not exceed 0.8%’.

-- The taste of an extra virgin olive oil has to be as close as possible to the essence of the olive from which it was made because it really is a ‘pressed’ product.
-A slightly bitter and hot taste it is one of its positive properties.
+- The taste of an extra virgin olive oil should be as close as possible to the essence of the olive from which it was made.
+A slightly bitter and spicy taste does not detract from the quality of the oil.
+In fact, far from being a defect, it is one of its positive properties.

-- A good quality extra virgin olive must leave at least a bitter, almost hot, note in the mouth after it is tasted.
+- A good quality extra virgin olive must leave a bitter, almost hot, note in the mouth.

-- It also contains vitamins and betacarotene that have an antioxidant effecton the entire organism that benefit tissues and cells, and in particular protect their health and slow down aging.
+- Extra virgin olive oil also contains vitamins and beta-carotene that have an antioxidant effect on the entire organism benefiting tissues and cells, and in particular protecting health and slowing down aging.